wp-plugins/google-analytics-post-pageviews/readme.txt

 3. Configure from the new Post Pageviews Settings submenu

 == Changelog ==

+= 1.2.7 =
+* Improved the way the Google token is refreshed.
+* Added an anti-flood system when the Google API requests are not successful.
+* Added a link to empty the pageviews cache.

 = 1.2.6 =
 * Using international number formatting for the views count, and adding a parameter to disable it on function call.